Can I Keep My Car If I File Chapter 7 Bankruptcy in Pennsylvania?

 - Redeem your car by paying the fair market value in a lump sum within 30 days after filing for bankruptcy.
 There are redemption financing institutions.
 The fair market value is usually the “blue book” value.

 - Reaffirm your debt means you will be obligating yourself to pay the debt.
-The reaffirmation is just as if you didn’t file bankruptcy, which means your car may be subject to repossession and you may have to continue paying the debt during the pendency of the bankruptcy case.
+The reaffirmation is just as if you didn’t file bankruptcy, which means your car may be subject to repossession if you stop paying the debt during the pendency of the bankruptcy case.

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations